tanelpoder/catbench/README.md

 ## Installation Steps

 25000 cat/dog images are included in this repository.
-If you want to download aircraft images too, use the `wget` or `curl` command below.
 I have tested this on RHEL9 and Ubuntu 24.04 so far.
 You need to have python and pip installed in your OS for this.
 For installing Python packages locally with `pip`, you probably want to use a Python virtual environment (venv).

 ### Interactive CatBench application that requires a Postgres database and loading data